Save $300 on Puffy mattresses and get up to $455 in free accessories

 Mattress size and weight information for Puffy and Tempur-Pedic is listed in the table below.
 Please note that Puffy’s “twin XL” size matches the dimensions of Tempur-Pedic’s “twin long” size.

-As you can see from the tables above, the mattress size and thickness selection from Puffy and Tempur-Pedic are fairly similar.
+As you can see from the tables, the mattress size and thickness selection from Puffy and Tempur-Pedic are fairly similar.
 Both brands offer multiple height options for medium-profile and high-profile beds.
 The mattress weights are also comparable.

-While Tempur-Pedic mattresses are heavier than Puffy’s – especially the hybrid models – customers will receive free White Glove delivery for every model except the Cloud.
+While Tempur-Pedic mattresses are generally heavier than Puffy’s, customers will receive free White Glove delivery for every model except the Cloud.
 Puffy does not provide any type of White Glove delivery, meaning you’ll need to carry the mattress to the room of your choice and set it up yourself.

 The materials used to construct a mattress will affect how it feels and how well it performs in different sleeper categories.
 Mattresses sold today are generally designed with three core components.
 The comfort layer provides surface-level cushioning and contouring, the transitional layer reinforces the comfort layer and prevents sleepers from sinking too deeply, and the support core base layer provides stability for the entire bed.